Subrahmanyajoshi/Kaggle-submissions/README.md

 # Kaggle-submissions
-This repository contains problems and their solutions i submitted in kaggle
+This repository contains some problems and their solutions i submitted to kaggle competitions/tasks.